Gyroscope (band): 2010–2014

 On 22 April 2010 the band blogged on their official MySpace page that Warner Music were due to release a compilation album, Best of Gyroscope, on 7 May via iTunes, without the band's permission.
 They only found out about the compilation through their fans on Facebook.
 The band issued a joint statement through their management, criticising Warner for not consulting them.
 They declared, "The song selection, artwork and everything about this release has been done without consultation with the band.
 Gyroscope are a band who have always put our fans first.
 In our opinion, the release of this album without consultation with the band, and without including any material from our new album Cohesion, does not represent good value for our fans."
 The album was released anyway.
 The album has since been removed from iTunes and recalled from stores.

 In May 2011 they performed at the annual Groovin' the Moo festival at regional centres in Australia.

-In May 2012 Trivic broke both legs when he was struck by a car whilst riding his motorcycle.
+In May 2012, Trivic broke both legs when he was struck by a car whilst riding his motorcycle.
 Initially it was anticipated that his recovery would only take three to four months however his rehabilitation took longer.
 As a result, the band went into an enforced hiatus until December 2014 when they recommenced live performances with a national tour to celebrate the tenth anniversary of the release of their debut album, Sound Shattering Sound.

 2015–2016

 In May 2015 Gyroscope played a secret show at The Hen House studios to celebrate the Hen House's 5th birthday.
 In February 2016 the band announced a one off show at the Prince of Wales Hotel in Bunbury over the Easter weekend.
-On 3 March 2016 the band posted a photo of rehearsals on Facebook announcing that they are working on some new songs.
+On 3 March 2016 the band posted a photo of rehearsals on Facebook announcing that they were working on some new songs.